p33ves/msssql-auto-dba/README.md

 # PowerShell
-PowerShell scripts for MS SQL Server patching and related activities
+PowerShell scripts for SQL Server patching and related activities